 Before trying to get rid of deer in your garden, first you must verify deer are causing the damage.
 Deer do not have upper incisors.
 Instead they tear vegetation.
 Plants damaged by deer will have a jagged edge.
 Male deer also can damage trees by rubbing antlers against the trunk, scraping off bark.

 Home gardeners often notice deer damage in the spring on new, succulent growth.
 As a general best practice, do not provide winter feed or salt for deer.
 It’s also important to put your garden to bed each fall and remove all unharvested fruits and vegetables at the end of the season.

-While you may not be thinking about how to get rid of deer right now, while it’s still winter, deer damage control is most effective if implemented before the growing season begins.
-Right now deer are likely entering your yard, creating their feeding patterns and coming back on a routine basis.
+While you may not be thinking about how to get rid of deer in March, while it’s still winter, deer damage control is most effective if implemented before the growing season begins.
+Right now, in February and March, deer are likely entering your yard, creating their feeding patterns and coming back on a routine basis.
 Personally, I have not seen any deer in my yard lately but I have noticed droppings.

 Methods to Get Rid of Deer

 1) Scare Tactics & Devices

 - Loud noises or flashing lights can be used to scare deer.
 This includes strobe lights, radios, propane gas exploders, gunfire or fireworks.
 Another method to scare deer is to use a motion-activated sprinkler that is triggered when deer enter the garden.